 Rwanda has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has completed the national insecticide resistance monitoring and management plan.
-The country has rolled out iCCM country wide and distributed sufficient LLINs to achieve universal operational coverage.
+The country has rolled out iCCM country wide and has secured sufficient resources to distribute the required LLINs, ACTs and RDTs in 2018.
 Rwanda has implemented an emergency response programme to the upsurge in malaria cases.
 The country has a high rating in terms of public sector management systems (CPIA cluster D).
 Rwanda has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control Scorecard.